Kwezi-Mudacumura/Python-Labs/README.md

 Input:</br>
 Your program will receive 2 lines of input: the first line is Player 1’s choice (either rock, paper, or scissors), while the second line is Player 2’s choice.
-Output</br>
+Output:</br>
-Given the above input, you should output the result of the game.
-There are only three possible outcomes:<ul>
+The result of the game have three possible outcomes:<ul>
 <li>1.
 Player 1 wins</li>
 <li>2.
 Player 2 wins</li>
 <li>3.
 Tie      </li>